-• Describe the approach and procedure used to establish the project reference level in line with "4.
-Concepts for REDD-plus in the JCM" in "Joint Crediting Mechanism Guidelines for Developing Proposed Methodology for Reducing Emissions from Deforestation and Forest Degradation, and the Role of Conservation, Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries" and the applied methodology(ies).

-• Provide information on the data used to establish the project reference level, including parameters, values, sources and justification.
+- Describe the approach and procedure used to establish the project reference level in line with "4.
+Concepts for REDD-plus in the JCM" in "Joint Crediting Mechanism Guidelines for Developing Proposed Methodology for Reducing Emissions from Deforestation and Forest Degradation, and the Role of Conservation, Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries" and the applied methodology(ies). - Provide information on the data used to establish the project reference level, including parameters, values, sources and justification. - Details may be provided in the Annex.